TerisaManuel/Tech-Background/05-reflections/README.md

 Troubleshooting problems where the answer wasn't obvious and learning to work through them systematically instead of guessing.

-Balancing multiple deliverables at once across hardware, AI, and a personal project I built from scratch.
-Figuring out how to prioritise when everything feels urgent.
+Balancing multiple deliverables at once across hardware, AI, and a personal project I built from scratch — and learning how to prioritise when everything feels urgent at the same time.

 </details>